oshitha191/LoanApprovalPrediction/README.md

 Explainable AI (XAI) using SHAP and PDP

-Model evaluation & comparison
+Model evaluation and comparison

-Insights aligned with real-world financial logic
+Insights aligned with real-world loan-risk logic

-📂 Dataset Description
+2. Dataset Description

-The dataset contains information such as:
+The dataset contains the following features:

 CIBIL score